jzstraley/docsref/docs/resources/how-to-search-more-effectively.md

 ---
 title: How to Search More Effectively Online
 aliases:
-description: Here's a guide that showcase many usefull search operators that you can use to search things online more efficiently.
+description: Here's a guide that showcase many useful search operators that you can use to search things online more efficiently.
 authors: J. Austin Straley, DO
 categories:
   - Guides